DFE-Digital/bat-design-history/app/glossary.md

 School direct (SD)
 : Single school given school direct (fee and salaried) places.
 Must partner with an accredited body.

+Special educational needs and disability (SEND or SEN) : Needs and disabilities that can affect a child’s ability to learn.
+These children may be eligible for additional support.
+Both SEND and SEN acronyms are widely used, but the term should always be spelled out, uncapitalised, on initial use.
+See [Children with special education needs and disabilities (SEND)](https://www.gov.uk/children-with-special-educational-needs) on GOV.UK.

 SITS
 : SITS:Vision, also known just as SITS, is a database application used for course and student management developed and maintained by the [Tribal Group](https://en.wikipedia.org/wiki/SITS:Vision).
 This is the most common student record system used by providers.